iotexproject/iips/iip-12.md

 1. How are staking actions sent to IoTeX blockchain via Web3?

-2. How are staking actions verified?
+2. How are staking actions via Web3 verified?

 ### Part I: Transaction Transportation

 #### Transaction Creation(Staking action encoding)

-To send native staking action via Web3, the staking action is serialized into Protobuf data types, which is packed into `Payload` field of native transaction `tx.payload = Proto.Marshal(stakingAction.Proto())`.
-To differentiate the special transaction from normal ones, the `Recipient` field is marked with special address.
-To conclude, the modified transactions of staking actions via Web3 are different from normal transactions(transfer and execution) in three fields:
+To send native staking action via Web3, RLP encoding is used for serializing the staking action into binary data, which is packed into `Payload` field of native transaction `tx.payload = ABI.Pack(stakingAction)`.
+To differentiate the special staking transaction from normal ethereum transaction, the special `Recipient` address `0x04C22AfaE6a03438b8FED74cb1Cf441168DF3F12` is reserved for this special treatment.
+To conclude, the modified transactions from staking actions via Web3 are different in three fields:

 ```
 {
-Payload : Proto.Marshal(stakingAction.Proto()),
+Payload : ABI.Pack(stakingAction),
-Recipient : (Pre-defined special address),
+Recipient : "0x04C22AfaE6a03438b8FED74cb1Cf441168DF3F12",
 Amount : 0,
 }
 ```